scotws/Fed/README.md

 Fed is a simple line editor in Forth inspired by the classical Unix editor ed.
 It is designed to be small enough to be included in BYO Forth systems for processors such as the 6502 or 65816.
-Stripped of its comments, it comes to about FEHLT Kb of code.
+Stripped of its comments, it comes to about 3.2 Kb of code.

 ## Who's Ed?

-It's a simple line editor, the oldest editor still shipped with modern Unix systems.
+Ed is a simple line editor, the oldest editor still shipped with modern Unix systems.
 The first version was written in 1971.
 Today it mostly used for jokes ("Vim?
 EMACS?
 Real programmers use ed!") and some shell scripts.
 See [the Wikipedia entry](https://en.wikipedia.org/wiki/Ed_(text_editor)) on ed and [the